Before moving to south Norfolk I lived in north Norfolk, in Cromer – home of the famous Cromer crab.

 Here is the sequence of photographs as it originally appeared, showing the whole process from pot to plate.

-1 – taken at 4am just before launching to sea…the boat Samara2- taken at 4.45am after launching to sea from Cromer beach, approaching the first buoy3 – taken at 4.45am after launching to sea, Cromer beach is in the distance as the boat heads ut to sea4 – taken at 5am as the boat approaches its first shank of pots off Cromer5 – taken at 5.05am as the first shank of pots is hauled6 – taken at 5.10am as the rope is set on the hauler from the first shank of pots7 – taken at 5.20am as the first pot of the morning is hauled on board8 – taken at 5.25am, the first crab of the morning is caught9 – taken at 5.55am, the first shank of pots are set back out at sea ready for the next day’s catch10 – taken at 6am, the boat approaches the second shank of pots, will the first lobster of the day be hauled?11 – taken at 6.15am, the first lobster of the morning12 – taken at 6.30am, the lobsters claws are banded as the boat heads to another shank of pots13 – taken at 6.40am, delicious Cromer crabs are landed on board the boat14 – taken at 6.50am, the pots are stacked as another shank of pots is hauled into the boat from the North Sea15 – taken at 6.55am, the catch is sorted16 – taken at 7.05am, the pots are prepared to be placed back at sea ready for the next day’s haul17 – taken at 7.10am, the anchor at the end of a shank is thrown back to sea18 – taken at 7.15am the boat heads to the fifth shank of pots19 – taken at 7.30am the lobster’s claws are banded before the journey back to shore20 – taken at 7.30am, a glorious Cromer lobster up close21 – taken at 7.40am, the crabs are sorted as the pots are hauled aboard22 – taken at 7.50am, a twisted rope is freed on a shank of pots23 – taken at 7.55am the lobsters are checked as they are taken out of the pots24 – taken at 8am, the famous Cromer lobster25 – taken at 8.05am, the catch is sorted from the last shank of pots26 – taken at 8.10am, the last pot of the day is hauled on board27 – taken at 8.15am, the last shank of pots are returned to the sea28 – taken at 8.20am, the crabs are checked from the last pot of the day prior to heading home29 – taken at 8.25am, delicious Cromer lobsters are prepared for the trip back to shore30 – taken at 8.25am, delicious Cromer crabs are ready for the journey back to shore31 – taken at 8.30am, as the boat approaches Cromer32 – taken at 8.35am, the boat is landed as Martin jumps out to get the tractor33 – taken at 8.40am, the boat is attached to the tractor ready to be hauled onto the trailer34 – this sign was 50 yards from the shop and 50 yards from the beach, you don’t get food miles much shorter35 – the crabs are dressed, the lobsters prepared and the sandwiches made – the shop is open36 – during the season the shop was open 7 days a week, weather depending37 – happy customers buying delicious Cromer crab and lobster38 – the delicious Cromer lobsters are ready and on sale39 – customers queue up to get their claws on delicious Cromer crabs and lobsters40 – after a busy morning at sea, the crabs and lobsters are on sale and it’s time for a cuppa
+1 – 4am, just before launching to sea…the boat Samara2- 4.45am, after launching to sea from Cromer beach, approaching the first buoy3 – 4.45am, after launching to sea, Cromer beach is in the distance as the boat heads out to sea4 – 5am, as the boat approaches its first shank of pots off Cromer5 – 5.05am, as the first shank of pots is hauled6 – 5.10am, as the rope is set on the hauler from the first shank of pots7 – 5.20am, as the first pot of the morning is hauled on board8 – 5.25am, the first crab of the morning is caught9 – 5.55am, the first shank of pots are set back out at sea ready for the next day’s catch10 – 6am, the boat approaches the second shank of pots, will the first lobster of the day be hauled?11 – 6.15am, the first lobster of the morning12 – 6.30am, the lobster’s claws are banded as the boat heads to another shank of pots13 – 6.40am, delicious Cromer crabs are landed on board the boat14 – 6.50am, the pots are stacked as another shank of pots is hauled into the boat from the North Sea15 – 6.55am, the catch is sorted16 – 7.05am, the pots are prepared to be placed back at sea ready for the next day’s haul17 – 7.10am, the anchor at the end of a shank is thrown back to sea18 – 7.15am, the boat heads to the fifth shank of pots19 – 7.30am, the lobster’s claws are banded before the journey back to shore20 – 7.30am, a glorious Cromer lobster up close21 – 7.40am, the crabs are sorted as the pots are hauled aboard22 – 7.50am, a twisted rope is freed on a shank of pots23 – 7.55am the lobsters are checked as they are taken out of the pots24 – 8am, the famous Cromer lobster25 – 8.05am, the catch is sorted from the last shank of pots26 – 8.10am, the last pot of the day is hauled on board27 – 8.15am, the last shank of pots is returned to the sea28 – 8.20am, the crabs are checked from the last pot of the day prior to heading home29 – 8.25am, Cromer lobsters are prepared for the trip back to shore30 – 8.25am, Cromer crabs are ready for the journey back to shore31 – 8.30am, as the boat approaches Cromer32 – 8.35am, the boat is landed as Martin jumps out to get the tractor33 – 8.40am, the boat is attached to the tractor ready to be hauled onto the trailer34 – this sign was 50 yards from the shop and 50 yards from the beach, food miles don’t come much shorter35 – the crabs are dressed, the lobsters prepared and the sandwiches made – the shop is open36 – during the season the shop was open seven days a week, weather depending37 – happy customers buying Cromer crab and lobster38 – the Cromer lobsters are ready and on sale39 – customers queue up to get their claws on delicious Cromer crabs and lobsters40 – after a busy morning at sea, the crabs and lobsters are on sale and it’s time for a cuppa

-I hope you’ve enjoyed this insight into crab fishing in Cromer – the Cromer crab might not be the biggest in the country but they are certainly the tastiest…
+I hope you’ve enjoyed this insight into crab fishing in Cromer – the Cromer crab might not be the biggest in the country but they are certainly the sweetest and the tastiest…

 Lovely pictures.
 Bringing back memories of when I used to go out with Shrimp Davies, when I came home on leave from the RN.
 John Lee was the other man on board, we were at school together.
 No elastic bands f of r the lobsters.
 The claws were tied with line,all done by hand.